waveform80/picamera/docs/quickstart.rst

 To attach a camera module to a Pi Zero:

-1. Remove the existing camera cable by gently lifting the collar on the camera module and pulling the cable out.
+1. Remove the existing camera module's cable by gently lifting the collar on the camera module and pulling the cable out.

-2. Next, insert the adapter cable with the conductors facing in the same direction as the camera's lens.
+2. Next, insert the wider end of the adapter cable with the conductors facing in the same direction as the camera's lens.

-3. Finally, attach the adapter to the Pi Zero by gently lifting the collar at the edge of the board (be careful with this as they are much more delicate than the collars on the regular CSI ports) and inserting the smaller end of the adapter with the conductors facing the back of the Pi Zero.
+3. Finally, attach the adapter to the Pi Zero by gently lifting the collar at the edge of the board (be careful with this as they are more delicate than the collars on the regular CSI ports) and inserting the smaller end of the adapter with the conductors facing the back of the Pi Zero.

 Your setup should look something like this: